|MiFID II exemptions|

 It follows European Commission doesn't aim to catch utility traders, only sole speculators.

 Another potential exemption (Art.
-2 (1)(j) relating to companies trading on own account in commodity derivatives if their trading activity is ancillary to their main business - so-called MiFID II ancillary activity (or "commodity derivatives trader") exemption) will be specified through the European Commission delegated acts to define "ancillary activity" to the main business (suggested criteria are: the extent to which the activity is objectively measurable as reducing risks directly related to the commercial activity or treasury financing activity and the amount of capital employed by the trading activity).
+2 (1)(j) relating to companies trading on own account in commodity derivatives if their trading activity is ancillary to their main business - so-called MiFID II ancillary activity (or "commodity derivatives trader") exemption) is specified through the secondary legislation to define "ancillary activity" to the main business.

-The effect of new regulation will be the notion of ancillary activity in Article 2(1)(i) is applied in a very narrow and precise manner.
-Article 2(1)(i) would be amended so that persons dealing on own account with clients of the main business would not fall within the exemption.
+The effect of new regulation is that the notion of ancillary activity is applied in a very narrow and precise manner.

-MiFID II also exempts from financial regulation regime EU ETS operators, however under certain restrictions (details see here).
+MiFID II also exempts from the authorisation regime the EU ETS operators, however under certain restrictions.

 In turn, the application of the dealing on own account exemption (Article 2(1)(d)) under MiFID II is excluded with respect to emission allowances.